 Emergency shelters

-To help protect thousands of citizens this winter in temporary shelters that do not rely on power from the grid.
+To help to protect thousands of citizens and energy workers in temporary shelters from Russia’s strikes.

 Industrial salt